gade-raghav/gade-raghav.github.io/_posts/2020-07-18-Is-it-easy-to-write-a-Weather-API-?.md

 ```

 ### Conclusion
-So this is one way you can build a weather API.
-The explanations are not very clear, however, they are just clear enough to get you going.
+So this, is one way you can build a weather API.
+This is just an outline of what you can do.
+I hope this will help you

-***Experiment with the code--> Things will go wrong --> Try fixing them to get what you want*** == **Learning Curve**
+***Experiment with the code--> Things will go wrong --> Try fixing them to get what you want***